osmberlin/strassenraumkarte-neukoelln/_posts/2021-12-31-micromap-update.md

 _https://supaplexosm.github.io/strassenraumkarte-neukoelln/?map=micromap#20/52.48725/13.42162, https://www.openstreetmap.org/way/964402773_

 You [will also find places (Example)](https://supaplexosm.github.io/strassenraumkarte-neukoelln/?map=micromap#19/52.47129/13.44195) where this micro mapping is in conflict with the detailed rendering of bike lanes.
-[At Glasgower Straße](https://supaplexosm.github.io/strassenraumkarte-neukoelln/?map=micromap#20/52.46476/13.43972), those markings are supposed to tame parked cars into their right spot, which makes for an unusuals pattern.
+[At Glasower Straße](https://supaplexosm.github.io/strassenraumkarte-neukoelln/?map=micromap#20/52.46476/13.43972), those markings are supposed to tame parked cars into their right spot, which makes for an unusuals pattern.

 ## Pedestrian crossings: Show them in detail…